(561) 630-8530

 What ages do you treat?

-Dr. Teitelbaum is board certified by the American Board of Psychiatry and Neurology in both adult psychiatry and child and adolescent psychiatry.
+Dr. Teitelbaum is board certified in child and adolescent psychiatry by the American Board of Psychiatry and Neurology and trained in adult psychiatry.
 He sees patients as young as two, though most child patients are school-age and older.
 He works with patients of all ages through adulthood.

 Insurance and Payment